A First Timer's Guide to Mt. Pulag

 Mt.
 Pulag is the third-highest mountain in the Philippines, standing at 2,922 meters above sea level.
 It is situated within the municipalities of Buguias, Kabayan, and Bokod in Benguet, Tinoc in Ifugao, and Kayapa in Nueva Vizcaya.

-Home to 528 documented plant species, including the endemic dwarf bamboo and Benguet pine, Mt.
-Pulag also hosts 33 bird species and several animals such as the Philippine Deer, the cloud rat, and the long-haired fruit bat.
+The mountain is home to 528 documented plant species, including the endemic dwarf bamboo and Benguet pine.
+It also hosts 33 bird species and several animals such as the Philippine Deer, the cloud rat, and the long-haired fruit bat.

 Mt.
 Pulag is also a habitat for various ethnic groups like the Ibaloi, Kalanguya, Kankana-ey, and Ibanag, with many considering the mountain as sacred land.